AgoraIO-Community/VideoUIKit-macOS/README.md

 ## Error Handling and Troubleshooting

 For tips on how to overcome some common errors, [see the wiki page](https://github.com/AgoraIO-Community/VideoUIKit-iOS/wiki/Error-Handling-and-Troubleshooting).

+## Known Issues

+Icons may not display if SF Symbols is not installed.

 ## Roadmap